Do car insurance companies check police records?

 Insurance agents run a few different reports when they are taking applications for auto insurance.

-At a minimum, the company will need to review your motor vehicle report, your claims history report, and your license history before any underwriter can adequately assess risk and issue a policy at a fair rate.
+At a minimum, the company will need to review your motor vehicle report, your claims history report, and your license history before any underwriter can adequately assess risk and issue an insurance policy at a fair rate.

-Another record that could impact your rates or the decision made after filing a claim is a police record.
+Another record that could impact your rates or the decision made after filing an insurance claim is a police record.
 If you or a household driver have been named as a driver on a police report, it could influence your rates.

 If you are concerned about your driving history and need more affordable auto insurance, enter your ZIP code above and compare at least three to four policies today!